markomalis/code-class-webcrypto/readme.md

 To run the project during the code class ask the big boss in charge kindly for the contents of the `.env` file or take a look on Slack.
-Create a `.env` in the root of the project, then:
+Create a `.env` in the root of the project containing the provided content, then:

 ```
 npm i